sonikro/redux-crud-thunk/README.md

 ```

-Now, we in order to create all the necessary Thunk Actions, let's use the helper function *createCrudThunks*
+Now, in order to create all the necessary Thunk Actions, let's use the helper function *createCrudThunks*

 ```typescript
 export const userActions = createCrudThunks<User>({